Md-GolamSarwar-E-Azam/Portfolio-Projects_Description/Optimize Operations and Drive Growth in a Superstore/readme.md

 ## 📖 Project Description

 ### 🔹 Overview
-<p align="justify">A comprehensive analysis of superstore sales data was conducted using **Power BI** to gain a holistic understanding of sales performance and identify areas for improvement.
+<p align="justify">A comprehensive analysis of superstore sales data was conducted using <b>Power BI<b> to gain a holistic understanding of sales performance and identify areas for improvement.
-Metrics analyzed include **sales, profit, orders, returns, customer demographics, and regional trends**, with the goal of uncovering optimization opportunities.</p>
+Metrics analyzed include  <b>sales, profit, orders, returns, customer demographics, and regional trends<b>, with the goal of uncovering optimization opportunities.</p>

 ---
 ### 🔹 Dashboard Pages: